JoeydeKort/devtools-disabler/README.md

 #### Features
 * Right-click disabled
 * Disables menu option in the browser.
+  * When accessing developer tools from the menu, the tool displays a message and blocks the original page content, prompting you to close the developer tools to restore the original content.

 <details>
 <summary>Shortcuts that are disabled</summary>